Ripple Investor

 How to Buy Ripple (XRP) in 4 Steps

-3. Make a deposit – Debit Card, Credit Card, Wire Transfer, or Bitcoin.
+Make a Deposit – Fund your account using a Debit Card, Credit Card, Wire Transfer, or Bitcoin. - 4.

 1. Uphold

-Uphold offers both a desktop and mobile app trading experience that is extremely intuitive.
+Uphold offers an extremely intuitive trading experience on both desktop and mobile apps.
 The trading view is completely customizable with the assets that you trade the most and is very easy to navigate while providing a modern feel on both desktop and mobile.
 It is a very popular and suitable choice, particularly for new traders.

 Besides being visibly appealing, the Uphold trading platform allows you to place your trades with great ease.
-Just a couple of clicks, and you can make trades directly from your deposit method without even having to wait for funds to clear to your account.
+With just a couple of clicks, you can make trades directly from your deposit method without even having to wait for funds to clear your account.
 This one-step ordering is another innovation from a company that prides itself on the usability of its platform.
 Uphold also provides the ability to execute limit orders.

 Germany & Netherlands residents are prohibited.